-Entity Model type Description Legal & General Group Pic Partial Internal Model The Group level insurance holding company.
-Legal & General Reinsurance Company Limited (L&G Re) Internal Model L&G Re is a non-EEA reinsurer that started writing business during 2014, accepting annuity related and protection risks.
-Banner Life Insurance Company William Penn Life Insurance Company of New York Included in the Group SCR using the deduction and aggregation method based on the local statutory requirements Banner and William Penn primarily sell individual protection policies in the US and are subsidiaries of the non-EEA holding company Legal & General America Inc. Legal & General Reinsurance Company No.2 Limited (L&G Re 2) Included in the Group SCR using the deduction and aggregation method based on the local statutory requirements L&G Re 2 is a non-EEA reinsurer that primarily provides reinsurance of Canadian annuity business.
+Entity Model type Description Legal & General Group Plc Partial Internal Model The group level insurance holding company.
+Legal & General Reinsurance Company Limited (L&G Re) Internal Model L&G Re is a non-UK reinsurer that started writing business during 2014, accepting annuity related and protection risks.
+Banner Life Insurance Company William Penn Life Insurance Company of New York Included in the Group SCR using the Calculation Method 2 based on the local statutory requirements Banner and William Penn primarily sell individual protection policies in the US and are subsidiaries of the non-UK holding company Legal & General America Inc. Legal & General Reinsurance Company No.2 Limited (L&G Re 2) Included in the Group SCR using the Calculation Method 2 based on the local statutory requirements L&G Re 2 is a non-UK reinsurer that primarily provides reinsurance of Canadian annuity business.
 Domiciled in Bermuda.

-Entity Model type Description Legal & General America Reinsurance Limited (LGAR) Included in the Group SCR using the deduction and aggregation method based on the local statutory requirements LGAR is a non-EEA reinsurer that primarily provides reinsurance of American annuity business.
+Legal & General America Reinsurance Limited (LGAR) Included in the Group SCR using the Calculation Method 2 based on the local statutory requirements LGAR is a non-UK reinsurer that primarily provides reinsurance of American annuity business.
 Domiciled in Bermuda.
-Legal & General Finance Plc Internal Model Legal & General Finance Plc is an ancillary firm whose principal activity is to provide funding to other Legal & General insurance entities.
+Legal & General Finance Plc Internal Model Legal & General Finance Plc is an ancillary firm whose principal activity is to provide funding to other L&G insurance entities.

 In line with the regulations, Legal & General Finance Plc has been classified as a 'major business unit'.
-As an 'ancillary services undertaking' as defined in the Solvency II Delegated Regulation (January 2015), its activities are highly integrated with other insurance entities within the Group.
+As an 'ancillary services undertaking' as defined in the PRA Rulebook, its activities are highly integrated with other insurance entities within the Group.

-The PRA has approved the use of the Deduction and Aggregation method to include Legal & General America, Legal & General America Reinsurance Limited and Legal & General Reinsurance Company No.2 Limited in the Group Solvency Capital Requirement (SCR) until 1 January 2024.
+The PRA has approved the use of the Calculation Method 2, as defined in Section 12 Group Supervision part of the PRA Rulebook, to include Legal & General America, Legal & General America Reinsurance Limited and Legal & General Reinsurance Company No.2 Limited in the Group Solvency Capital Requirement (SCR) until 1 January 2027.